ohsu-comp-bio/funnel/website/content/docs/storage/swift.md

 Funnel supports using [OpenStack Swift][swift] for file storage.

-The Swift client is NOT enabled by default, you must explicitly give the credentials in the worker config:
+The Swift storage client is enabled by default, and will try to automatically load credentials from the environment.
+Alternatively, you may explicitly set the credentials in the worker config:

 ```
 Worker:
   Storage:
     Swift:
+      Disabled: false
-        UserName:
+      UserName: ""
-        Password:
+      Password: ""
-        AuthURL:
+      AuthURL: ""
-        TenantName:
+      TenantName: ""
-        TenantID:
+      TenantID: ""
-        RegionName:
+      RegionName: ""
 ```

-The config currently only supports OpenStack v2 auth.
-See [issue #336](https://github.com/ohsu-comp-bio/funnel/issues/336).

-As always, if you set the password in this file, make sure you protect it appropriately.
-Alternatively, the Swift client can pull credentials from these environment variables: https://godoc.org/github.com/ncw/swift#Connection.ApplyEnvironment

-Swift currently fails while uploading large objects.
-See [issue #257](https://github.com/ohsu-comp-bio/funnel/issues/257).

 ### Example task
 ```